Snappy Eggplant Spaghetti

 - 1/4 teaspoon crushed red pepper flakes

 - 1 package (1 pound) spaghetti

 - Meanwhile, cook spaghetti according to package directions.
-Add fish to eggplant mixture; cover and simmer 10 minutes longer.
-Drain spaghetti; top with fish mixture.
-Yield: 8 servings.
+Add fish to eggplant mixture; cover and simmer 10 minutes longer or until fish flakes easily with a fork.
+Drain spaghetti; serve with fish mixture.

 Nutrition Facts3/4 cup: 225 calories, 5g fat (1g saturated fat), 21mg cholesterol, 781mg sodium, 28g carbohydrate (0 sugars, 4g fiber), 16g protein.
 Diabetic Exchanges: 2 lean meat, 1 starch, 1 vegetable.

 Jul 14, 2014

 This was very good, but I did have to make a few slight changes.
 I used skinless salmon as the fish. worked fine, tasted wonderful.
 I used the oriental eggplant (long skinny kind).
 I did NOT peel it, just cut it in half longways, then I sliced it, and let it soak in lemon juice for a few minutes just before adding to the sauce to help prevent it turning dark.
 The lemon juice did not change the flavor of the dish.
 Or if it did, I didnt notice it.
 I also ended up adding some broken dried mushrooms because it was a little runny for our taste.
 The mushrooms absorbed the excess liquid.
 But I think they just added to the taste.
 I also used more olives then called for...were big olive fans.
 So as you can see, I didnt make any drastic changes, just minor.
 It was oh so good.
 We will make this again.